Shop now & save up to 80% on medication

 Side Effects and Safety

-• Injection site redness or mild pain
+• Injection site pain or redness: usually mild and brief

 Drug Interactions and Cautions